-- The Element Dimensionality specifies the dimensionality d of all Elements associated with this Quantity.
+- The Element Dimensionality specifies the dimensionality d of all Elements associated with this Descriptor.
 The default is d = 1. - The Element Type can be Value (V); Value with Uncertainty (U), Value with Fixed Uncertainty (UF), 2D Region (REG), Bin (BF), Bin Start (SF), etc. The different element types are discussed in full in the section on elements.
-All Elements associated with the Quantity must be of the same Element Type. - An associated Interval Type may be defined: see the discussion of Intervals. - A Kernel marker.
-This is a placeholder to support extra information needed to reconstitute a clean file for a particular kernel.
-For the FITS kernel, this marker is needed for header keywords in a binary table.
-The kernel marker values 'HP', 'HT', 'HB' mean that a header attribute belongs to the null primary header, to the main bintable, or to both, respectively. - An associated Uncertainty Level may be defined, between 0.0 and 1.0.
-The range is then considered to describe the uncertainty at the given percentage confidence interval.
-The default value is 1.0.
-A common use is to give a value of 0.68 for an element of type U, in which case the uncertainty range is interpreted as 1 sigma errors.
+All Elements associated with the Descriptor must be of the same Element Type.
+Element types are newly supported in DM2.0. - A Kernel marker.
+This is a placeholder to support extra information needed to reconstitute a clean file for a particular kernel. - Array Dimensionality n specifies the dimensionality of the array of Elements making up a single Cell associated with the Descriptor.
+If n > 0, there must be an Array Specification associated with the Descriptor; if n = 0 there is no Array Specification.
+All Cells associated with the Descriptor must have the same array dimensionality and array specification. - If d > 1, there are a set of d Components.
+For instance, we might define a 2-dimensional Descriptor with name SKYPOS and component names RA and Dec.
+If d = 1 then the single component is defined to be identical with the Descriptor.